aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-xlsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOTX to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+As a Python developer, you may be looking for a way to add a DOTX to XLSX conversion feature to your application.
+Aspose.Total for Python via .NET API can help you automate the process.
+This API is a full package of various APIs that can deal with different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The process of converting DOTX to XLSX is a two-step process.
+Firstly, you need to use the Aspose.Words for Python via .NET API to convert the DOTX file to HTML.
+After that, you can use the Excel Python API, Aspose.Cells for Python via .NET, to save the created HTML into the desired Microsoft Excel format.

+Aspose.Total for Python via .NET API is a comprehensive package that can help you with various tasks related to document conversion.
+It is easy to use and can be integrated into your application with minimal effort.
+The API also provides a wide range of features such as document manipulation, document comparison, document conversion, and more.

+The API is also highly reliable and secure, so you can be sure that your data is safe and secure.
+It also offers a wide range of support options, including online tutorials, documentation, and more.

+Overall, Aspose.Total for Python via .NET API is a great choice for developers who are looking for a way to add a DOTX to XLSX conversion feature to their application.
+It is easy to use, reliable, and secure, and provides a wide range of features and support options.

 {{% /blocks/products/pf/feature-page-summary %}}